Twitter Cards Complete Guide: How to Choose, Setup, Measure & More

 og: properties.
 You can overwrite these properties

-og: with Twitter-specific ones, but most of the time this isn’t something you’d want.
-If your goal is to display completely different information on Twitter, then these tags allow you to override the default behaviour.
+og: with Twitter-specific ones, but this isn’t something you’d want most of the time.
+If your goal is to display completely different information on Twitter, then these tags allow you to override the default behavior.

-There’s one thing to take into account when using both the Twitter and OpenGraph options.
+There’s one thing to consider when using the Twitter and OpenGraph options.
 Twitter uses to

 property.
 Take this into account if you plan on manually implementing Twitter Cards.

 Want to change the look of the Twitter Card for a specific post or page?
 Just use the form on the Social tab.
-Here you can tweak specific properties to your liking.
+Here you can tweak particular properties to your liking.